felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 I believe so.
 We can learn to kick any bad habit.
 To do that, we must replace it with a good, meaningful habit.

-The first step to healing a bad habit is acknowledgement of the problem, which requires knowledge of the problem in the first place.
+The first step to healing a bad habit is to acknowledge the problem it poses, which requires knowledge of the problem in the first place.
 Unfortunately, anxious learners are less likely to learn about their condition if the idea of searching for clues feels unsafe to them to begin with.
 It is a sadly ironic predicament,  especially because the topic of learning anxiety is rarely brought up in